pytchlang/pytch-tutorials/splat-the-moles/tutorial.md

 This won't make any difference to what the game does, because we haven't yet told the mole to switch to any of these costumes.
 We'll do that next.

-    TODO: This is why we laid out the Costumes list like that.

 ## Pop out of random holes